sashakraeva/potatotower/README.md

 ## 9. Interpretation of Results
 ### Results
-- Models successfully learned to use all 5 shapes and build towers consistently.
+- Models successfully learned to use all 5 potatoes and build towers consistently.
 - Best tower heights reach over **35-37 px**, with all reward criteria met.

 ### Did it work?